maunalinux/mauna-update/README.md

 # Mauna Update

-Mauna Update is a simple system update application written in GTK and python.
+Mauna Update is a simple update application for debian based operating systems.

-It is currently a work in progress.
-Maintenance is done by <a href="https://maunalinux.top/">Mauna</a> team.

 ### **Dependencies**